 - 1/2 ounce (15ml) fresh Lime Juice (optional - for brighter tasting cocktail)

 - 3/4 ounce (20ml) Simple Syrup , or to taste

 - kosher or sea salt for rimming glass

 - Rub the rim of an old fashioned glass (or whatever similar vessel you prefer) with a meyer lemon slice.
 Swirl the rim through a small pile of kosher or sea salt to salt the rim.

-- Put the meyer lemon juice, tequila, and triple sec in a cocktail shaker, add ice and shake for 15 seconds.
+- Put the meyer lemon juice, optional lime juice) tequila, simple syrup, and bitters in an ice filled cocktail shaker.
+Shake vigorously for 15 seconds.